anthonymobile/njbuswatcher_2020/README.md

 Flask app which renders the report cards for various routes and views.

 ## How It All Works

+Most of the heavy lifting is done by lib/ReportCard.py.
 The basic theory here-since the NJTransit API doesn't provide a service to tell us when buses actually arrived at their stops--we instead constantly poll the arrival prediction endpointm once per minute, and take note of the last time we 'see' each bus about to reach the stop (e.g. the predicted arrival time is listed as "APPROACHING").
 For instance, lets say we're pulling predicted arrivals for my corner stop on the 119, and our approach log looks like this:

 - 8:32 am:  3min, 13min, 27min
 - 8:33 am   APPROACHING, 12min, 25min